-The Industrial Transformation Research Training Centres scheme aims to foster close partnerships between university-based researchers and other research end-users to provide innovative Higher Degree by Research (HDR) and postdoctoral training for the end-user focused research industries vital to Australia's future.
+The Industrial Transformation Training Centres (ITTC) scheme fosters close partnerships between university-based researchers and other research end-users to provide innovative Higher Degree by Research (HDR) postdoctoral training, for end-user focused research industries that are vital to Australia's future.

 The objectives of the Industrial Transformation Training Centres scheme are to: